brand_logo

 “According to The Kissing Arches legend, couples will be blessed with marriage if they kiss five times beneath the triple brick arches near Memorial Hall.”

-Founded over 280 years ago by Francis Alison, the University of Delaware The need for an educated clergy led Reverend Dr. Francis Alison to foundation one of the oldest universities in the US.
-The initial proposal for a free school in New London, Pennsylvania, led to one of the oldest universities in the US.
-The university also shifted its location to New Ark, where it was finally renamed from the New Ark College to the current University of Delaware in 1843.
-A notable alumnus, Joe Biden served as the 46th President of the United States.
-Within less than 20 years, the institute was designated as one of the land grant colleges in the US.
-The iconic Memorial Hall and the state-of-the-art Roselle Center for the Arts still survive, reminiscent of the architectural wonder they displayed.
+Founded over 280 years ago by Francis Alison, the University of Delaware.
+Reverend Dr. Francis Alison founded this as a free school in New London, Pennsylvania.
+Later, it moved to New Ark, and it was renamed the University of Delaware in 1843.
+A notable alumnus, Joe Biden, served as the 46th President of the United States.
+Within less than 20 years, the institute was designated as one of the land-grant colleges in the US.

 8. Princeton University